 If you read my blog, then it's no secret that I'm a huge fan of monthly food clubs, and a sucker for specialty cheeses.
-So, I took it upon myself to break down exactly what the best cheese of the month clubs are, and divide them by category so you can find the one that fits you best.
+So, I took it upon myself to list the best cheese of the month clubs, and divide them by category so you can find the one that fits you best.

 In short, there are three types of clubs.

 My favorites are always the cheese-only clubs because you tend to get more cheese, and a greater variety of cheese.
 In fact this is my all-time favorite club.

 They are generally cheaper as well, ranging from about $40 to $70 depending on the amount and origin of the cheese.
 Once you add food and wine, the price jumps, and you get less cheese.